grafana/pyroscope-nodejs/README.md

 ```
 ### Debugging

 Use `DEBUG` env var set to `pyroscope` to enable debugging messages.
-Otherwise all messages will be suppressed.
+Otherwise, all messages will be suppressed.

 `DEBUG=pyroscope node index.js`
 ## API